Date of

 This rare original complete book, in good condition, is held by the Balson Holdings Family Trust.

-Set of six key Cape of Good Hope yearly Blue Books - 1880-1906
+Set of twelve key Cape of Good Hope yearly Blue Books over the period 1876-1906

 A very rare and valuable collection of Blue Books - not available for sale on the Internet.
 The books contain letters and reports from Magistrates and committees covering all native areas including east Griqualand.